aspose-slides/Aspose.Slides-API-References/english/php-java/notescommentslayoutingoptions/setshowcommentsbynoauthor/_index.md

 ---
 title: setShowCommentsByNoAuthor
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 110
 url: /php-java/notescommentslayoutingoptions/setshowcommentsbynoauthor/
 ---

-## setShowCommentsByNoAuthor(boolean) method
+## setShowCommentsByNoAuthor(boolean value)  method

   Gets or sets the visibility of comments that do not have an author.
 If true then comments will be displayed.